 1. Go to Templates for Lessons & Units to see sample curriculum overviews and unit plans and download the necessary templates.
 See Recommended Reading for tips on finding appropriate texts for your students (This link should help, too).
 See also these TLC Blog posts on text selection.

-2. To ensure that your curriculum is aligned to your state's standards, check out the new Standards page!!!
+2. To ensure that your curriculum is aligned to your state's standards, check out the Standards page!!!

 3. Don't forget about Bloom's Taxonomy to ensure that your lessons and units are RIGOROUS.

 4. If you're not already familiar with backwards design, check out the Recommended Reading below.

 Wiggins, Grant, and McTighe, Jay.
 Understanding by Design.
 Alexandria, VA: ASCD, 2005 (2nd ed.).